 When and Where Are Practices?

 The varsity team typically practices on weekday afternoons or evenings at Washburn Stadium.
-The junior varsity, JV Blue, sophomore, and B squad teams will typically practice immediately after school at Pearl Park, usually starting about one-half hour after the end of school.
+The junior varsity, JV, sophomore and freshman teams will typically practice immediately after school at Pearl Park, usually starting about one-half hour after the end of school.
 Locations for practices this season may change based on space and availability.
 Coaches will set a practice schedule prior to the start of the season, but you should generally expect to have a practice or a game after school every day during the soccer season.

 Where Are the Washburn Soccer Home Games?

 Home games for the varsity team are at Washburn Stadium.
 Occasionally, the junior varsity team will also play at Washburn Stadium.
 For all other teams, home games are usually at Pearl Park.